jascha030/composer-template/README.md

 Any developer should take and learn from other open-source projects.
 But I encourage everyone to state their sources and inspirations.
 If it's not to promote a healthy community, it might inspire or teach others.

-Also I like to add some general information about why I made something or just about the general subject.
+Also, I like to add some general information about why I made something or just about the general subject.
 And if I can think of any, I like to leave some links to resources or articles from other developers who might have taught me in understanding a certain subject.